Voxelum/x-minecraft-launcher/README.md

 ### Found something wrong in launcher core

-The launcher core is in [seperated project](https://github.com/voxelum/minecraft-launcher-core-node) written in typescript.
+The launcher core is in [separated project](https://github.com/voxelum/minecraft-launcher-core-node) written in typescript.

 Please open issue there if you identify any issue related to it.